BEST NARRATIVE FEATURE

 To the 23-year-old kickboxer Kim everything revolves around a strong exterior.
 As a matter of fact, she spends her days at a boxing gym with her trainer Tarik.
 She eventually meets the attractive security guard Mo, who confronts her with her inability to be vulnerable.

 by Niobe Thompson

-BOY NOMAD follows a year in the life of 9-year old Janibek, who lives with his family in Mongolia’s Altai Mountains.
-His first love is racing horses, but this winter, his father will bring him on the toughest journey in a nomad’s life: the winter migration.
-When the film crew arrives, they discover the Altai is gripped by a “zhut”, a hard winter that blocks the passes and threatens to wipe out the family’s only possession: their animals.
+A year in the life of 9-year-old Janibek, living with his family in Mongolia’s Altai Mountains.
+His father will bring him on the toughest journey in a nomad’s life: the winter migration.
+When the film crew arrives, they discover that a hard winter (“zhut”) blocks the Altai passes, thus threatening to wipe out the family’s only possession: their animals.

 THE FLAMING RAGE OF THE SEA

 “The Flaming Rage of the Sea” explores the constructed and ever-changing landscape of the Cambridgeshire Fenlands, a region below sea level.

 The poetic film offers alternative relational value systems to those that are driven by financial imperatives.
 Also, Ancestral memory and folk traditions are evoked to create a film that speaks of change, migration, imported technologies as well as the precariousness of raising sea levels.